 We also maintain strong scientific and technical co-operation with space agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA), and have a co-operation agreement with the China Meteorological Administration (CMA).

 ECMWF works with the European Commission in a variety of ways.

 ECMWF operates the Copernicus Atmosphere Monitoring Service (CAMS) and the Copernicus Climate Change Service (C3S) on behalf of the European Union.
 It is the computational centre of the European Flood Awareness System (EFAS), a component of the Copernicus Emergency Management Service (CEMS), which is managed by the Joint Research Centre (JRC) of the European Commission (co-operation agreement with JRC).
 ECMWF is also the computational centre for the Copernicus Emergency Management Service – Fire.
 The Centre provides fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.

 ECMWF receives funding from the EU's Framework Programme (H2020) for a number of projects.
 ECMWF currently coordinates the CHE project, exploring the development of a European system to monitor anthropogenic carbon dioxide (CO2) emissions across the world, and the ESCAPE-2 project, which is part of ECMWF's Scalability Programme.
 In addition, we are co-cordinating the ESiWACE project with the German Climate Computing Centre (DKRZ).

 ECMWF is a partner in many more projects, which today constitute a significant fraction of the Centre's research activities.

 We have formal co-operation agreements with a number of international organisations:

-- African Centre of Meteorological Applications for Development (ACMAD)
+- African Centre for Meteorological Applications for Development (ACMAD)